Skip to content

 Here's the honest answer: most hard money lenders don't lend their own money.
 They raise capital from outside investors, operate through a fund structure, or act as brokers connecting you with someone else's capital.
 All of those middlemen need to get paid — and those costs get passed down to you in the form of points and fees.

 Origination points are how many lenders and their loan officers earn their income.
 The processing and underwriting fees cover the overhead of a more complex approval process.
 And extension fees?
-Those exist because the lender's fund has strict timelines and they need to incentivize you to pay off quickly — or profit from the delay.
+Those exist because the lender's fund has strict timelines.

 None of this is necessarily shady.
 It's just the way the traditional hard money model works.
 But it doesn't have to be the way YOUR deals work.